 On the third Monday in January, our nation commemorates the life and memory of the great civil rights leader, Dr. Martin Luther King Jr.

-Jackson College does not close its campuses on Martin Luther King Jr. Day but, like many other institutions of higher education around the nation, utilizes the national holiday as a day of bringing awareness to, reflecting on and honoring the commitment, the life, and the legacy of this national hero.
-As an institution of education, we believe we would better serve Dr. King’s legacy not by canceling classes to take a day off but to uniquely utilize the day to enhance the legacy and reflect on the things that were important to King — diversity and equality for all the citizens of these United States.
+Jackson College closes on Martin Luther King Jr. Day and, like many other institutions of higher education around the nation, utilizes the national holiday as a day of bringing awareness to, reflecting on and honoring the commitment, the life, and the legacy of this national hero.
+As an institution of education, we want to enhance the legacy and reflect on the things that were important to King — diversity and equality for all the citizens of these United States.

 Some of the things the College does every year in its commitment to Dr. Martin Luther King Jr. include: